All Episodes

 So maybe that's where it came from.

-Oh no, but you you would see that birth certificate stuff maybe once or twice a week somewhere.
+Oh, no, but you would see that birth certificate stuff maybe once or twice a week somewhere.

-This uh crazy uh Trump stuff, Steve Bannon's stories, it's fifty stories a day in the Washington Post and the New York Times, it's everywhere, never lets up.
+This crazy Trump stuff, Steve Bannon stories, it's 50 stories a day in the Washington Post, the New York Times.

 They could actually start accomplishing things in the best interest of the American people.